 AGNT is a Canada-based startup working to change the way musicians and event organizers do business together.
-Their two-sided marketplace offers users the ability to discover, connect, and settle payments through the app.

 The environmental conditions in which artists and organizers work can make business difficult to navigate.
 Imagine trying to conduct your own business professionally in a dark and loud space.
 Additionally, artists and organizers must rely upon each other and build a trusting relationship through communication, organization, punctuality, and timely transactions.